Oral Minoxidil Hair Treatment

 How long does oral minoxidil take to work?

-The hair-growth effects of oral minoxidil can take anywhere between 6-12 months to present.
+The hair-growth effects of oral minoxidil can take anywhere between 6 and 12 months to present.
 It is important to note that the effects of taking minoxidil orally are not permanent and that hair loss may continue once treatment stops.
+This is a result of your hair gradually returning to its previous growth cycle and takes place over three to four months after minoxidil discontinuation.

 Dr Bonaros is a highly experienced hair transplant surgeon, serving as Scotland’s only International Society of Hair Restoration Surgery (ISHRS) member and as a full member of the British Association of Hair Restoration Surgery (BAHRS).

 Led by Dr Epameinondas Bonaros, our clinic specialises in hair restoration through FUE hair transplants and prescription medication.
-For a medication-based approach, Dr Bonaros can advise on a hair loss treatment with Minoxidil (oral or topical), Finasteride, or Dutasteride.
+For a medication-based approach, Dr Bonaros can advise on a hair loss treatment with Minoxidil (oral or topical), Finasteride, Dutasteride, or a combination therapy.

-With our patient-centred approach, we treat your hair loss concerns with empathy and professionalism.
-We provide ethical advice tailored to every patient’s unique needs to deliver satisfying results that help patients regain their confidence.
+With our patient-centred approach, we treat your hair loss concerns with both empathy and professionalism.
+We provide ethical advice tailored to every patient’s unique needs.
+This allows us to deliver satisfying results that effectively treat hair disorders and help patients regain their confidence.

 Topical treatments and low-dose minoxidil pills have proven effective in treating hair loss caused by conditions like androgenetic and traction alopecia and loose anagen syndrome.
 Book an appointment with Dr Bonaros for tailored advice on whether the oral minoxidil hair treatment will work for you.